davidji99/terraform-provider-herokux/docs/index.md

 -> **IMPORTANT!**
-This provider should be treated as experimental and to be used with caution when Terraforming resources in environments that receive your customers' traffic.
-Additionally, the resources may change in behavior or be removed at any given time to match any API changes.
+This provider should be treated as experimental and to be used with caution when Terraforming resources in environments that receive customer traffic.
+Additionally, resources may change in behavior or be removed at any given time to match any API changes.

 ## Contributing